Christopher Guy Harrison: Design philosophy

 Guy's furniture designs reflect a contemporary mood with Timeless values.
 His Chris-X leg design is patented across the USA, China and Europe.
 This design is seen throughout his collections and was inspired by the corseted waistline of Scarlett O'Hara in Gone with the Wind and the crossed legs of a ballerina.
 “My aim was to design a chair that was simple, sophisticated and flexible enough to work with a variety of style categories,” said Guy.

 Awards

 The British Interior Design Association awarded Guy the Outstanding Design award in 2004.
 The World Market Center Las Vegas and Las Vegas Design Center recognize Guy as the 2011 Design Icon on 27 January 2011.
 The Design Icon award celebrates modern-day design legends and gives them a platform to share their stories and inspire others.
 Past Design Icon recipients include Juan Montoya, Vicente Wolf, Roger Thomas, Vladimir Kagan, and Larry Laslo.
-In May of 2014, he was awarded an honorary doctorate from Otis College of Art and Design.
+In May 2014, he was awarded an honorary doctorate from Otis College of Art and Design.

+Personal life

+Christopher Guy Harrison was married to Kisa Harrison and was a devoted father to two sons, Kirk Harrison and George Harrison.
+In various media interviews, he and those close to him, emphasized on how central his children were to his life.
+Guy's familial dedication reflected his caring, supportive husband and father who balanced his global career with nurturing his family.